DoctrinAB/keep-alive-cli/README.md

 - delay - The time between requests.
 Optional.
 Defaults to 10s
 - method - The request method.
 Optional.
 Defaults to GET

+env_vars
+- HEADERS=1 to dump all request and response headers

 # todos
 - [x] parse cli args
 - [x] dump connection header
+- [x] opt to dump all headers

 # license
 MIT